Bachelor's Degree Requirements

 US Diversity

 See US Diversity Course Requirements for a complete listing of applicable courses.
-Some courses used to satisfy this requirement also may be counted toward the 48-unit General Education requirement.
-Courses from other institutions which meet the intent of this requirement will be accepted.
+Some courses used to satisfy this requirement also may be counted toward the 43-unit General Education requirement.
+Courses from other institutions that meet the intent of this requirement will be accepted.

 Global Cultures